-Each department's own circulation rules are followed when loaning out reading room copies of textbooks in the Main Library and in the Department of Health Sciences.
-If the reading room copy is not returned in time, late charges are applied according to the service fee list.
+Each department's own circulation rules are followed when loaning out short loan copies of textbooks in Linna and Arvo libraries.
+If the short loan copy is not returned in time, overdue charges are applied according to the service fee list.

 Renewals of inter library loans can be queried by contacting the inter library office.

 Patrons can suggest the acquisition of items not included in the library collections.